 Click on insert > image > from the web.

 In the search box, type floor and wall background and choose one.
-Size it to fit the entire size of the slide.
+Size it to fit the total size of the slide.

 Search other items to add to your classroom.
 Examples: chairs, whiteboards, bookshelves, rugs, lamps, plants, and so much more.
-The important thing to add to the end of any search is a transparent background.
+A transparent background is essential to add to the end of any search.

 Once you are satisfied with your classroom, click on the Bitmoji extension.